 Waller was arrested in June 2019 and charged alongside co-defendant Chancin Hooks with capital murder and attempted capital murder in the death of 27-year-old Brandon Parker and the shooting of Randy Miller.

-On Tuesday, Barker considered the motion asking the court to allow Fuller, who is licensed to practice law in Louisiana, to fully participate in the case as a defense attorney for Waller.
+On Tuesday, Talley considered the motion asking the court to allow Fuller, who is licensed to practice law in Louisiana, to fully participate in the case as a defense attorney for Waller.

 According to court records, the motion was originally filed on June 9, 2021.